krixik-ai/python-client/docs/examples/semantic_multilingual_transcribe.md

-# semantically searchable multi-lingual transcription pipeline
+# semantically searchable multilingual transcription pipeline

 This document details a modular pipeline that takes in an audio/video file, transcribes it, translates the transcription into a desired language, and makes the result semantically searchable.